19hours/sg-statutes/Acts/Infectious Diseases Act.md

 ### Health Officers

-4\.—(1) The Director-General or the Director may, subject to such conditions or restrictions as he thinks fit, appoint any —
+4\.—(1) The Director-General, the Director-General, Food Administration or the Director may, subject to such conditions or restrictions as he thinks fit, appoint any —

 (a) public officer;